Thaliehln/ds4ph/README.md

 This workshop is relevant for individuals who answer yes to the following questions:

-- [ ] Are you a researcher who wants to develop data science projects in public health?
+- [ ] Do you who want to develop data science projects in public health?
-- [ ] Are you a researcher who wants to rely on open and reproducible science approaches?
+- [ ] Do you wants to learn more about how open and reproducible science approaches can be used in your daily practice?
-- [ ] Are you a researcher (Stata user - strong quantitative background (data managers, data scientists, clinicians with basic coding skills)) who wants to expand your data analysis toolset with R?
+- [ ] Are you a Stata user (or any other data analysis language) who would like to expand your data analysis skillset with R?
-- [ ] Are you a reseracher who wants to bridge analyses between data analysis tools (Stata, R or Python) or to more easily collaborate with collaborators who use another tool?
+- [ ] Do you want to bridge analyses between data analysis tools (Stata, R or Python) and to more easily collaborate with other researchers who use another of these tools?

 ## Schedule